jeff61b/Project-1/readme.md

 - gameOver – displays messages and options for when the user has completed a round of ten questions.
 - processAnswer – responds when user clicks any of the four “Answer” buttons.

+Here is the wireframe image used in designing this game.

 ![](wireframe.png)